Contact Center Enterprise (Unified CCE) is a solution that delivers intelligent

 support multiple grammars for prerecorded announcements in several languages.

-text-to-speech capability.
-CVP can also access customer databases and
+capability.
+CVP can also access customer databases and applications through the

 Unified CVP also